SurabhiSood/titanic-survival-machine-learning/README.md

 ### Data

-The dataset consisted of 1,309 observations and 14 variables including the engineered features.
+The dataset consisted of 1,309 observations and 14 variables not including the engineered features.
 Below is a detailed description of the dataset:

 ![Overview](https://github.com/SurabhiSood/titanic-survival-machine-learning/blob/master/webapp/static/img/Overview.PNG)

 ### Process